katistix/nft-lens/README.md

 ![NFT Lens Logo](./src/assets/logo.png)
 # NFT Lens (Open InfoEducatie 2022)
-NFT Lens is a simple Web App that helps you visualize NFTs from a specific Address.
+NFT Lens is a simple Web App that helps you visualize NFTs of a specific Wallet Address.

 ## Sequence Diagram
 The app uses the `NFT API` from [Moralis](https://moralis.io) to gather `metadata` from a variety of Blockchain Networks: